Technician (horse)

 Technician (foaled 20 January 2016) is an Irish-bred, British-trained Thoroughbred racehorse best known for his performances over extended distances.
 After finishing third on his only run as a juvenile in 2018 he developed into a top-class stayer in the following year, winning five races including the Geoffrey Freer Stakes, Prix Chaudenay and Prix Royal Oak.

 Background

-Technician is a grey colt (initially classified as chestnut) bred in Ireland by the County Wicklow-based Barronstown Stud.
+Technician is a grey stallion (initially classified as chestnut) bred in Ireland by the County Wicklow-based Barronstown Stud.
 In September 2017 the yearling was consigned to the Goffs Orby Sale and was bought for €40,000 by the bloodstock agent Dermot Farrington.
 The colt entered the ownership of David Caddy and was sent into training with Martyn Meade at the Manton Estate near Manton, Wiltshire.

 His sire Mastercraftsman, from whom he inherited his colour, was a top class performer whose wins included the Phoenix Stakes, National Stakes, Irish 2000 Guineas and St. James's Palace Stakes.
 As a breeding stallion, his other offspring include Kingston Hill, Alpha Centauri and The Grey Gatsby.
 Technician's dam Arosa showed modest racing ability, winning one minor race from six attempts.
 Her dam Sharata was an unraced half-sister to Shahrastani.